silvhua/exercise-snack/README.md

 Next.js allows client components to perform CRUD operations on the database in 2 main ways: via API endpoints or via server components.
 I am learning Next.js on my own as I build this project and learning about the differences between client and server components, so started by mostly creating API endpoints, then switched to mostly using server components.
 Below are the existing API endpoints, but several other CRUD operations exist in server components.
 The endpoints or their paths may be updated in the future during refactoring.

 Route | Method | Description
 --- | ---- | ---
 `:query` | GET | Generate an exercise program with filters applied.
 `/auth/:username` | GET | Verify a user's login credentials.
 `/exercises/:id` | GET | Get the details for a specific exercise.
-`/programs` | GET | Generate a new program for a user.
+`/exercises/:id/:property` | GET | Get an exercise property value contained in a related table `/programs` | GET | Generate a new program for a user.
 `/sessions` | POST | Post a new exercise session once a user initiates training.
 `/sessions/:sessionId/activities` | POST | Post a new logged exercise activity.
 `/users` | GET | Get a list of all users.
+May be used in the future if implementing a leaderboard feature.
 `/users/programs` | POST, PUT, GET | Create, update, and retrieve a user's exercise program.
 `/users/sessions` | GET | Get a list of all a user's exercise sessions.
 `/users/:userId/sessions` | GET| Read a user's exercise sessions.
 `/users/:userId/sessions/recent` | GET| Read a user's sessions for the past 7 days.
-`/users/:userId/activities` | GET, POST, PUT | Read, log, and update a user's activity.

-to delete
-- users/:userid
 </details>